 Recommended by Lena from Salut From Paris

-Arcachon is a laid back sea side resort and known for sandy beaches, mild weathers, 19th century architecture and oyster farming!
+Arcachon is a laid-back seaside resort known for sandy beaches, mild weather, 19th-century architecture, and oyster farming!
 But while strolling the beach promenade and enjoying the seaside vibe is already worth the trip, the real deal is the nearby Dune de Pilat!

 For the most beautiful sea views and a central location, stay at the Grand Hôtel Richelieu.
 It’s just a few steps away from the train station and the piers.

 Rotterdam is an easy weekend trip from Paris.
 It’s only a little over two and a half hours by Thalys train and Rotterdam Central Station is conveniently located in the city center.